Irony: Judge Judith

 should ever criticize, no matter how much money they charge the public or how many documents

-that refuse to produce.
+they refuse to produce.
 The firm walked out of its deposition, and the lawyer most involved in my

 case refused to show up for his deposition.
 This was fine with Judge Hayes.
 I wonder if Digital